Your experience at Leicester is important to us. Our award winning student support services help you find your own way.

 The Student Healthy Living Service is able to direct and refer students to appropriate health care services at times of ill health.

-The Freemen’s Common Health Centre provides primary care to staff and students of the University.
+The Victoria Park Health Centre provides primary care to staff and students of the University.
 You can register there for the duration of your studies.

 The Chaplaincy is an information resource for world faiths.
 World Faiths Advisers exist for Jewish, Muslim, Christian, Hindu, Sikh and Buddhist students.
 The Chaplaincy is a place to meet new friends; to relax, pray and discuss faith.
 Muslim students have prayer rooms set aside for their needs on campus.